Pontifical Council for Promoting the New Evangelization: Establishment

-Pope Benedict XVI established the Council with Art.
-1 §1 of the motu proprio Ubicumque et semper], given from Castel Gandolfo 21 September 2010 and published in the L'Osservatore Romano 12 October 2010.
+Pope Benedict XVI established the council with Art.
+1 §1 of the motu proprio Ubicumque et semper, given from Castel Gandolfo 21 September 2010 and published in the L'Osservatore Romano 12 October 2010.

 The incipit of the document is part of the phrase: "The Church has a duty everywhere and at all times to proclaim the Gospel of Jesus Christ".
-Pope Benedict quoted Pope Paul VI who stated that the work of evangelisation "proves equally increasingly necessary because of the frequent situations of de-Christianization of our days, for multitudes of people who have been baptized but who live quite outside of Christian life, for simple people who have a certain faith, but he knows the basics wrong, for intellectuals who feel the need to know Jesus Christ in a different light from the teaching they received as children, and for many others ".
+Pope Benedict quoted Pope Paul VI who stated that the work of evangelization "proves equally increasingly necessary because of the frequent situations of de-Christianization of our days, for multitudes of people who have been baptized but who live quite outside of Christian life, for simple people who have a certain faith, but he knows the basics wrong, for intellectuals who feel the need to know Jesus Christ in a different light from the teaching they received as children, and for many others ".

 The document lists the specific tasks of the Council which include: